|

 use of leather has always been both adventurous and practical.
 The rule

-of thumb here was that under 1mm napa leather was impractical.
+of thumb here was that under 1mm nappa leather was impractical.
 Based

 on this advice and our own experience (and sadly that of our customers)